Nova One Advisor

 The cell and gene therapy CDMO market is experiencing robust growth during the analysis period, fueled by an expanding portfolio of cell and gene therapy products, increased researcher attention on rare diseases, substantial investments from both public and private sectors in research and development, rising demand for outsourced services related to cell and gene therapies, increasing prevalence of chronic ailments such as cancer, a surge in mergers & acquisitions activities, and ongoing technological innovations throughout the cell and gene therapy development process.

-The global Cell And Gene Therapy CDMO market size was estimated at USD 5.90 billion in 2023 and is projected to hit around USD 69.11 billion by 2033
+The global Cell And Gene Therapy CDMO market size was estimated at USD 7.52 billion in 2024 and is projected to hit around USD 88,84 billion by 2034, growing at a CAGR of 28.1% during the forecast period from 2025 to 2034.